finbourne/lusid-sdk-python/sdk/docs/InstrumentEventsApi.md

 # **query_trade_tickets**
 > ResourceListOfPortfolioTradeTicket query_trade_tickets(limit=limit, page=page, query_trade_tickets_request=query_trade_tickets_request)

-[EXPERIMENTAL] QueryTradeTickets: Returns a list of trade tickets based on the holdings of the portfolios and date range specified in the query.
+QueryTradeTickets: Returns a list of trade tickets based on the holdings of the portfolios and date range specified in the query.

 Returns a list of trade tickets based on the holdings of the portfolios and date range specified in the query.
 These trade tickets are derived from events that involve transition of instrument states, such as transitions  on exercise or default of an instrument.
 The trade tickets are to allow the new position to be created given the  existing portfolio configuration.